simoncrowe/snu-snu/README.md

 # snu-snu
-A tool for 'training' the recommendation system used by the online retail giant Amazon.
-This package is now also partly useable via the web application http://rars.online.
+A tool for 'testing' the recommendation system used by the online retail giant Amazon.
+T

 ##### Basic use